jasonmpittman/python-chases-monkey/chapter-03/python-wakes-up.md

 ### Self
 Before we start discussing the `self` keyword, take a guess at what you think `self` refers to in our code?
 There's a hint in the phrasing of the question...

 Okay, did you surmise that `self` is a reference to the object encapsulating the method?

-The use of `self` is a big clue that we're dealing with object-orientation because only methods will use it.
+Indeed, the use of `self` is a big clue that we're dealing with object-orientation because only methods will use it.
 Well, technically **properties** do reference `self` as well but we'll talk about them later.

 ### Init and Constructors
 Back to methods proper now; we can talk about a special kind of method called a **constructor**.
 Take a look at **Example 4** which we first say in the last chapter.
+More specifically, look at line four.

 #### Example 4
 ```